Copacabana Fort revolt: March on Atlântica Avenue

 They left the fort in the early afternoon.
 (Note: Eduardo Gomes wrote down the departure at 13:15, with the combat ending at 15:00 (Silva 1971, p.
 147); Hélio Silva considered this record more likely (p.
 163).
 Colonel Tertuliano Potiguara reported that at 13:00 he heard the departure of the rebels from the fort (p.
 142).
-Nilton Prado recalled the departure at approximately 14:00 (p.
+Newton Prado recalled the departure at approximately 14:00 (p.
 167).
 Siqueira Campos reported a fight from 13:45 to 15:00 (p.
 166).
 In Gazeta de Notíciass narrative, the departure from the fort was just before 14:00 (p.
 130).
 Doria 2016 mentions just before 14:00 as the exact moment.)
 By then, surrender was expected in Catete.
 Upon being informed by the ministers, Epitácio Pessoa ordered an attack by the Navy and the land forces and dispatched Catete's own police guard to reinforce Copacabana.
 Not all the 28 men left the fort, and others scattered along the way.
 Passersby followed as spectators.
 They went along Atlântica Avenue towards Túnel Novo and from there to the presidential palace.
 Octavio Correia, a civilian and engineer from Rio Grande do Sul, joined the rebels, receiving Newton Prado's carbine.
 Meanwhile, four soldiers fled.
 Correia already knew the commander of the fort and the lieutenants before the revolt.
 At the time, Atlântica Avenue was already a dual carriageway and several buildings were under construction.
 The gentrification of the shore was beginning, and the beach was frequented by various social classes.
 The revolutionaries stopped at Hotel Londres to drink water, where photographer Zenóbio Couto took the famous photographs.
 Siqueira Campos was left out.
 Two more defections followed.
 From afar, members of the 3rd Infantry Regiment shouted for them to surrender.

 The nearby loyalist commander, captain Pedro Chrysol Fernandes Brasil, commanded the 6th Company of the 3rd Infantry Regiment (Note: As mentioned in Doria 2016 and Torres 2000.
 Silva 1971, p.
 139, refers to him as a major and commander of the 2nd battalion, but still gives his troops as three platoons, i.e. a company, not a battalion.
 Shortly afterwards (p.
 142), he reproduced the testimony of colonel Potiguara, who calls him captain.) and had three platoons in Serzedelo Correia Square under lieutenants João Francisco Sauwen, and Pedro Miquelena.
 Upon learning of the rebels' departure, he left lieutenant Segadas Viana at Barroso Street (now Siqueira Campos Street), Miquelena at Hilário de Gouveia Street and Sauwen at the square.
 He acted under the orders of colonel Nepomuceno, but he lived a drama, as his son was among the rebels arrested at the Military School.